Video Game Review: God of War

 All of that does lead to one potential drawback: Kratos can feel overpowered on the normal difficulty setting if you invest the time to really build him up.
 There are still challenging fights to be sure, but the toughest ones tend to take place away from the main storyline with rewards that make you even more powerful.
 As such, series veterans might want to try the third setting from the get go.

-In an industry that often plays it safe, Sony Santa Monica took a successful franchise back to the drawing board and wound up improving it in almost every way imaginable.
+In an industry that often plays it safe, SSM took a successful franchise back to the drawing board and wound up improving it in almost every way imaginable.
 God of War is simply a brilliant game that everyone should experience.